ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Changing the hardware properties of a virtual machine
 {: #shared_vcd-ops-guide-hardware}

-You can change the hardware properties of a VM, number of CPUs, memory, hard disk allocation, and network configuration.
+You can change the hardware properties of a VM, number of vCPUs, memory, hard disk allocation, and network configuration.

 #### Changing the guest OS customization properties of a VM
 {: #shared_vcd-ops-guide-customization}